Borneo Holidays | begin your dreams

 Let Borneo Dream be your Guide in Sabah, Malaysia | Borneo Holidays

 Considering learning to dive on your next trip?
 Well, Kota Kinabalu, Sabah offer all year round diving.
 Yes, you can pretty much get out to our impressive marine park every day of the year.
-The local marine park ‘Tunku Abdul Rahman’ is just 15 to 20 minutes boat ride from the local port of Jesselton Point Jetty.
+The local marine park ‘Tunku Abdul Rahman‘ is just a 15 to 20 minutes boat ride from the local port of Jesselton Point Jetty.
 The water around the marine park offers almost perfect conditions for learning to dive.
 They are warm 🙂 low 20’s to as high as nearly 30C.
 There is no current (movement of water) to talk about.
 Visibility is from lows of 5m to 15m plus depending upon season and weather patterns.
 The bays and beaches where start your training are protected, shallow and buoyed off to prevent unwanted boat traffic.
 Basically, Learning to Dive or taking your PADI Open Water Diver Course in Kota Kinabalu, Sabah will be a very safe and enjoyable experience.

 Still, have some questions about your Borneo holiday?